Forensic Pathology

 The Molecular Fungal ID service is focused on using molecular assays for identification of fungal organisms in animal tissues.
 In particular, it runs panfungal PCR and sequencing in formalin fixed paraffin embedded tissues and cytology slides.
 Visit the Molecular Fungal ID lab page to learn more about submitting samples to our lab for review and analysis.

-For questions about these services, please contact the specific lab directly
+The labs located at the UF CDPM are not part of the UF Veterinary Hospital Diagnostic Labs For questions about these services, please contact the specific lab directly.

 Zoological Medicine Diagnostic Lab (ZMDX)